NVIDIA/NeMo-Curator/docs/user-guide/image/classifiers/nsfw.rst

     dataset_with_nsfw_scores = embedding_model(dataset)

-    # Metdata will have a new column named "nsfw_score"
+    # Metadata will have a new column named "nsfw_score"
     dataset_with_nsfw_scores.save_metadata()